Backups and duplication

 Any CSV file that you upload to your store must be saved with UTF-8 encoding.
-This is only relevant if you're editing the CSV files in between exporting and importing them, not if you're exporting and importing them directly.
+This is only relevant if you're editing the CSV files between exporting and importing them, not if you're exporting and importing them directly.

-Ensure that the new store is on the same subscription plan as the original store.
+Make sure that the new store is on the same subscription plan as the original store.
 This avoids conflicts like trying to import gift cards into a store that doesn't have the feature enabled.
 Trying to do so would produce error messages.

 Export / import products

 To transfer your products from one store to another: